-Defendant has been and now is indirectly infringing by way of inducing 84. infringement by others and/or contributing to the infringement by others of the '011 Patent in the State of Texas, in this judicial district, and elsewhere in the United States, by, among other things, making, using, importing, offering for sale, and/or selling, without license or authority, products for use in systems that fall within the scope of one or more claims of the '011 Patent.
+85. Defendant has been and now is indirectly infringing by way of inducing infringement by others and/or contributing to the infringement by others of the '011 Patent in the State of Texas, in this judicial district, and elsewhere in the United States, by, among other things, making, using, importing, offering for sale, and/or selling, without license or authority, products for use in systems that fall within the scope of one or more claims of the '011 Patent.
 Such products include, without limitation, one or more of the Accused Products.
 Such products have no substantial non-infringing uses and are for use in systems that infringe the '011 Patent.
 By making, using, importing offering for sale, and/or selling such products, Defendant injured Blue Spike and is thus liable to Blue Spike for infringement of the '011 Patent under 35 U.S.C. § 271.
 It is not necessary for Plaintiff to indicate specific customers directly infringing the Patents-in-Suit through the use of Defendant's Accused Products.
 See In re Bill of Lading Transmission and Processing System Pat.
 Litig., 681 F.3d 1323, 1336 (Fed.
 Cir.
 2012); see also Atwater Partners of Tex.
 LLC v.
 AT & T, Inc., No. 2:10-cv-175, 2011 WL 1004880, at 3 (E.D.
 Tex.
 Mar.
 18, 2011).

+Case 6:17-cv-00097 Document 1 Filed 02/17/17 Page 32 of 35 PageID #: 32

-Even so, Defendant induces and contributes to the infringement of its customers.
-Defendant also induces and contributes to the infringement of its partners and resellers who use, test, and demonstrate the infringing functionality (see, e.g., Exhibits C & D).
-Those whom Defendant induces to infringe and/or to whose infringement Defendant contributes are the end users of the Accused Products.
-Defendant had knowledge of the '011 Patent at least as early as the service of this complaint, and has known since then that the Accused Products infringe the Patents-in-Suit.
+86. Defendant had knowledge of the '011 Patent at least as early as the service of this complaint, and has known since then that the Accused Products infringe the Patents-in-Suit.
+Nevertheless, Defendant has continued to induce its customers to infringe.

-Case 6:17-cv-00096 Document 1 Filed 02/17/17 Page 34 of 36 PageID #: 34

-Nevertheless, Defendant has continued to induce its customers and partners to infringe.
 Thus, Defendant is liable for infringement of one or more claims of the '011 Patent by actively inducing infringement and/or is liable as contributory infringer of one or more claims of the '011 Patent under 35 U.S.C. § 271.
 See Soverain Software LLC v.
 Oracle Corp., Case 6:12-cv-145, Dkt.
 54, at 7 (E.D.
 Tex.
 Mar.
 21, 2014); Tierra Intelectual Borinquen v.
 ASUS, 2014 WL 1233040, at 2 (E.D.
 Tex.
 Mar.
 24, 2014) ("[P]re-suit knowledge is not required to successfully plead contributory infringement."); Uniloc USA, Inc. v.
 Avaya Inc., Case 6:15-cv-1158, Dkt.
 No 48, at 8 (E.D.
 Tex.
 May 13, 2016) ("[A] pre-suit knowledge requirement for induced infringement would lead to absurd results.").

-85. Defendant's acts of infringement of the '011 Patent have caused damage to Blue Spike, and Blue Spike is entitled to recover from Defendant the damages sustained as a result of Defendant's wrongful acts in an amount subject to proof at trial pursuant to 35 U.S.C. § 271.
-Defendant's infringement of Blue Spike's exclusive rights under the '011 Patent will continue to damage Blue Spike, causing it irreparable harm, for which there is no adequate remedy at law, warranting an injunction from the Court.
+87. Defendant's acts of infringement of the '011 Patent have caused damage to Blue Spike, and Blue Spike is entitled to recover from Defendant the damages sustained as a result of Defendant's wrongful acts in an amount subject to proof at trial pursuant to 35 U.S.C. § 271.
+Defendant's infringement of Blue Spike's exclusive rights under the a.
+In the course of its due diligence and freedom to operate analysis; and

+'011 Patent will continue to damage Blue Spike, causing it irreparable harm, for which there is no adequate remedy at law, warranting an injunction from the Court.

-86. On information and belief, the infringement of the '011 Patent by Defendant has been willful and continues to be willful.
+88. On information and belief, the infringement of the '011 Patent by Defendant has been willful and continues to be willful.
 Defendant had knowledge of the '011 Patent, including but not limited to at least one or more of the following: